elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Oh, my limbs of shattered wall
+- Oh, my limbs of wrecked wall
-- you will not quit from fatigue or cold
+- you will not extinguish from fatigue or cold
 - my smoking cry
 - my trapped-animal cry, intact.